The Intent Gap

 If the specification matches your intent, there can be no bugs.

-Languages like Idris and Lean make us rethink programming.
-Instead of writing code and then manually verifying it, you can now first encode your intent, and then implement it.
-The burden shifts from “does my code have bugs?” to “does my specification capture what I actually want?”.
-If it does, verification becomes mechanical: if it compiles, it’s correct.
-No testing needed.
+Languages like Idris and Lean give us a glimpse of what programming can be.
+Instead of writing code and then manually verifying it, what if we were able to focus on encoding our intent?
+What if we were able to shift the burden from “does my code have bugs?” to “does my specification capture my intent?”.
+In such cases verification becomes mechanical: if it compiles, it’s correct.

-There are two things.
+There are a few obstacles on the way.
 First, specifying intent is hard.
 We often don’t know what we want.
 The process of writing code, like writing prose, reveals what we actually meant to say.
 True understanding of our intent demands deep introspection and emerges only as a result of it.
-This introspection is difficult to measure and incentivise.
+And this introspection is difficult to measure and incentivise.

 Second, specifications have a surprising amount of detail.
-Take something as seemingly straightforward as database invariants: they require pages of mathematical scaffolding just to state the basics.
-Even with a PhD in the field, coding this up in Lean takes months of intense concentration.
+Take something as seemingly straightforward as database invariants: they require pages of mathematical scaffolding just to state the basics in a formally verified language.
+Even with a PhD in the field, coding this up takes months of intense concentration.
 Under normal industry conditions, with tight deadlines and shifting business requirements, you seldom have that luxury.
 It’s much easier to just use MySQL and vouch to your boss that your implementation is correct.

 We’re already seeing the beginnings.
 Transformer-based models are writing an increasing amount of Lean code, and helping mathematicians solve open research problems.
 While this is restricted only to theorem proving, it’s only a matter of time before it becomes clear that the same approaches are applicable to general programming.
 That’s when we’ll see the next AI wave: scaling software not at the expense of safety, but because of it.